Alenka Rebula Tuta: Life

-She was born to father Alojz Rebula and mother Zora Tavčar, both notable Slovene writers.
-After finishing high school, with Slovene language as language of instruction in Trieste, she graduated from psychology at Trieste University.
+She was born to Alojz Rebula and Zora Tavčar, both notable Slovene writers.
+After finishing high school, with Slovene as the language of instruction in Trieste, she receiuved a bachelor's degree in psychology at the University of Trieste.
 She married Igor Tuta, a radio program editor and director.
 They have two daughters and one son.

 Work

-Rebula initially worked as psychologist and is now teaching at the "Anton Martin Slomšek" College in Trieste.
-Her 1999 book on developmental psychology places particular emphasis on early infant experiences; The Depths we are Born from (in Slovene: Globine, ki so nas rodile) is the first work written by a Slovenian author, that rejects the alienation of analytic terminology in favor of treating the subject with an increased sensibility towards the infant's needs.
+Rebula initially worked as psychologist and is now teaching at Anton Martin Slomšek College in Trieste.
+Her 1999 book on developmental psychology places particular emphasis on early infant experiences; Globine, ki so nas rodile (The Depths We Are Born From) is the first work written by a Slovenian author that rejects the alienation of analytic terminology in favor of treating the subject with an increased sensibility towards the infant's needs.
 The book was reprinted in 2009.
-In 2010 Alenka Rebula took part in a TV documentary on her life and work, together with another notable woman author (Alenka Puhar) and her book "The Primal Text of Life" (in Slovene: "Prvotno besedilo življenja".
-The documentary was aired on National Television and Radio Station RTV Slovenija.
+In 2010 Alenka Rebula took part in a TV documentary on her life and work, together with another notable female author (Alenka Puhar) and her book Prvotno besedilo življenja (The Primal Text of Life).
+The documentary was aired by the national public broadcasting organization RTV Slovenija.